devmaufh/ITRDegreeDays/README.md

 # ITRDegreeDays
-It's an open source library to calculate degree days, using sen methdo.
+It is an open source library for calculating grade days using the simple sine method